dustincys/en-1/_posts/2013-08-2-bioconductor-2013.md

 - step 1: Update And Upgrade R on Your PC
 - step 2: Install the Old or New R Version
 - step 3: Uninstall Rstudio on Your PC And Reinstall It on Your PC
-- step 4: Merge Previous Packages You Installed Before with the New Packages
+- step 4: Merge Previous Packages with the New Packages

 ### 1. Update and Upgrade R on Your PC